Sho?

-Sho? was a short-lived Dubai-based band, whose music could best be classified as a mixture of rock, alternative, punk and electronica.
+Sho? was a Dubai-based band whose music combined rock, alternative, punk and electronica.
 Made up of expatriates, they were active in the Dubai rock music scene for about eighteen months.
-They released one internet-only single, entitled Crash (April 2010) and one EP, entitled I Don't Wanna Go (August 2010).
-Their name was a version of the Arabic word, "Sho", which roughly translates into English as, "What."
+They released one Internet-only single, "Crash" (April 2010) and one EP, I Don't Wanna Go (August 2010).
+Their name was a version of the Arabic word "Sho", which roughly translates into English as "What".
 The band officially announced their dissolution in January 2011.

 Biography

 Sho? was formed in June 2009 by Zara Quiroga and Rizal Khan, who met via an online music forum.
 Eric Quay Evano (who later joined Borrison Ivy, then Moonshine), Fabrizio 'Fab' Benefazio, Justin Blincoe (who went on to join Colorado-based band Left Foot Green), Karim El Gamal and Branislav 'Bane' Trkulja also served brief stints in the band.

 Principle band members

 Zara Quiroga

 Zara Quiroga was the lead vocalist and only female member of the band.
 Of Portuguese and Spanish descent, she undertook several years of vocal training prior to performing with Sho?.
 She had also previously appeared as a vocalist on the 2006 album release Project Creation – Dawn On Pyther by Portuguese multi-instrumentalist Hugo Flores.